Westfield, Hammerson in deadlock over London mall

 Large British shopping centres that dominate surrounding areas are highly prized by property investors as they have so far weathered the tough retailing climate better than others.

-But Royal London Asset Management (RLAM) and Irish Bank Resolution Corp (IBRC) ANGIB.UL, who together own 75 percent of the 1.2 million square foot (110,000 square metre) mall's lease, said on Monday they had signed an exclusive agreement with Hammerson.
+But Royal London Asset Management RLAM.L and Irish Bank Resolution Corp IBRC.L , who together own 75 percent of the 1.2 million square foot (110,000 square metre) mall's lease, said on Monday they had signed an exclusive agreement with Hammerson (HMSO.L).

 In a response, the Whitgift Foundation called the selection of Hammerson "inexplicable", adding that it "had a binding agreement with Westfield who are prepared to commit a highly experienced team to focus on the regeneration of Croydon."